 About this Event

-Former UN Deputy High Commissioner for Refugees T. Alex Aleinikoff will be talking about immigration and asylum policies today.
+Former UN Deputy High Commissioner for Refugees T. Alexander Aleinikoff will be talking about immigration and asylum policies today.

 The idea of the United States as a “nation of immigrants” is the dominant narrative of the peopling of America--taught in US history and civics classes and iconically represented by the Statue of Liberty in New York Harbor.
 But other narratives tell a different story about the facts and meaning of US immigration history.
 These range from stories of exclusion and discrimination to justifications for limiting immigration in pursuit of national self-definition.
 While no single narrative can capture the complexity of US immigration, perhaps it is time to introduce a new perspective—one that centers on mobility in the American story.